-This last section from Thamo to Lawudo is more physically challenging.
-You can expect all uphill along a tree-lined and rocky trail.
+This last section from Theso to Lawudo is more physically challenging.
+You can expect a straight and hard uphill along a tree-lined and rocky trail.

 We will make our way along it slowly.
 Although it will be more steep, it is not long and should take us about 3 hours.
-We may even arrive at Lawudo before lunch.